microsoft/powerapps-tools/Apps/Security Risk Assessment/readme.md

 # Security Risk Assessment and Management
-The version 1 of the app - [Security Management](https://github.com/microsoft/powerapps-tools/tree/master/Apps/Security%20Management), provided features for admins to manage security roles assignment, column security role management, team members management and view user profile with all their security aspects.
+The version 1 of the app - [Security Management](https://github.com/microsoft/powerapps-tools/tree/master/Apps/Security%20Management), provided features for administrator to manage security roles assignment, column security role management, team members management and view user profile with all their security aspects.
 This new version of the app, is a Model Driven app with custom pages, that has all the same screens from the previous app and also includes Security role risk assessment.
 The new screen displays a list of security roles from the current environment and you can select one to display the privileges that are associated with that security role.
 You can also visualize the grouping of these privileges by table or individual privilege.

 ## Purpose
-As you onboard to start using DataVerse from the complete low code platform (Power platform), you are introduced to multiple security constructs.
-This security risk assessment and management app is an attempt to simplify the management of security with in a single environment and also provide a way for admins to get an assessment of these security roles.
+As you on-board to start using DataVerse from the complete low code platform (Power platform), you are introduced to multiple security constructs.
+This security risk assessment and management app is an attempt to simplify the management of security with in a single environment and also provide a way for administrator to get an assessment of these security roles.
 This app provides administrators and users a way to know what security privilege are assigned to a security role and how they will impact the end users interaction.
 The app will have the below screens:
 *  Security Roles assignment management
 *  Team users assignment management
 *  Column security roles assignment management